-Group A - LLM Banking and Finance Law
+Why study your LLM in Banking and Finance Law at Queen Mary?

 Note: Not all of the modules listed will be available in any one year.
 Any modules not available in the forthcoming academic session will be marked as soon as this information is confirmed by teaching academics.